Justin-Bento/portfolio-site/src/content/projects/project-2.md

 ---
 title: 'Evolve Camps'
-description: Evolve Camps is a mobile app that specializes in integrated parking management.
-Its goal is to enable Humber College students to pay for parking tickets, processing and revenue control, active time log, and earn virtual rewards for adopting environmentally conscious habits.
+description: The Evolve Camps mobile application empowers parents and camp counselors with engaging tools to help parents receive updates and stay informed about their children during their time at camp.
 publishDate: 'April 15 2020'
 seo:
   image: